Cancers of the Oral Mucosa

 Long-Term Monitoring

-Schedule routine follow-up visits for oral squamous cell carcinoma (OSCC) patients.
-Depending on treatment provided, the OSCC patient is followed initially by otolaryngology oncology surgeon, radiation oncologist, and the oral medicine specialist, who monitors for recurrence and treats any adverse effects resulting from radiation or chemotherapy.
+Schedule routine follow-up visits for oral SCC patients.
+Depending on treatment provided, the oral SCC patient is followed initially by an otolaryngology oncology surgeon, radiation oncologist, and oral medicine specialist, who monitors for recurrence and treats any adverse effects resulting from radiation or chemotherapy.

 Medication Summary

-The goals of pharmacotherapy for oral squamous cell carcinoma (OSCC) are to reduce morbidity associated with secondary infection and to prevent complications.
+The goals of pharmacotherapy for oral squamous cell carcinoma (SCC) are to reduce morbidity associated with secondary infection and to prevent complications.

 Acyclovir (Zovirax)